pndang/illuminating-cognizance/README.md

 Figure 8 shows the simulated test statistics, differences of median outage start times in seconds, including the observed difference and the 5% significance level.
 As shown, our observation lies to the left of the significance level.

 **Result**: P-value = 0.1834, **Fail to reject** the null hypothesis at a 5% significance level
-- Missingness of peak demand lost is likely to not depend on outage start times
+- Missingness of peak demand lost is likely to not depend on outage start times.

 #### Dependency Test 2 (state water percentage)

 Figure 9
 <iframe src='assets/aom_perm2_observed_dist.html' width=1000 height=500 frameBorder=0></iframe>

-(Note: ignore the "mean" annotation on the boxplot, the mean vertical line only applies to the histogram)
+(Note: ignore the "mean" annotation on the boxplots, the mean vertical line only applies to the histogram)

 Figure 9 shows the distribution of state water percentage (PCT_WATER_INLAND) by whether peak demand lost is missing.
 The two distributions have the same median, and the mean is signficantly biased towards outliers states with high proportions of inland water.
 Although the distribution is not exactly normal, the same median indicates that the two distributions are centered at the same location, and therefore the **Kolmogorov-Smirnov statistic** may be appropriate.